saikiran927/LLMS-Scratch/README.md

-# Here i Am Building a LLM from scratch using Pytorch I took dataset from notebooks and articles to train LLM
+## Here i Am Building a LLM like chatGPT from scratch for educational purposes using Pytorch I took dataset from notebooks and articles to train LLM

 # we will first start with Data Preprocessing and Data Sampling